You are leaving Lundbeck.com/US

 Epidemiology and burden

-Parkinson’s disease is one of the most common neurological (nerve cell) disorders.5 It affected approximately 8.5 million men and women worldwide in 2017.6 By 2040, it's expected the prevalence of Parkinson’s disease in the US will double (compared to 2010).7
+Parkinson’s disease is one of the most common neurological (nerve cell) disorders.5 The prevalence of Parkinson's disease in the US will double by the year 2040 (compared to 2010).7

-Because the risk of developing Parkinson’s disease increases with age, the fact that more people are now living into old age means that the overall number of people with Parkinson’s disease is also rising.9
+Because the risk of developing Parkinson’s disease increases with age, the fact that more people are now living longer means that the overall number of people with Parkinson’s disease is also rising.9

 Facts about Parkinson's

-Parkinson’s disease usually develops in people in their late 50’s and early 60’s.4
+Parkinson’s disease usually develops in people in their late 50’s and early 60’s.1

-Parkinson’s disease is the second most common neuro-degenerative disorder.3
+Parkinson’s disease is the second most common neuro-degenerative disorder.2

 People who are concerned that they – or their loved ones – are experiencing symptoms of Parkinson’s disease should see their doctor for help and advice.